kingaa/sbied/syllabus.md

 1. ***Speak up!***
    We are striving for free-flowing discussions during the live plenary and breakout discussions.
    These depend on your active participation!
-   This course is for **you**: make the most of it by getting the questions you have answered.
+   This course is for **you**: make the most of it by getting answers to your questions.
    Don't worry that others may think you are holding us back with your questions: we can guarantee that others will have the same question.
 1. ***Be courteous.***